kleidinc/iced_paper/README.md

 ## Need to master before

-Before we dive into the code, you need to go a little deeper under the hood and understand some more Rust.
+Before we dive into the actual code, you need to go a little deeper under the hood and understand, and master some more Rust.
 If you know all this, feel free to skip.

+- Traits
 - The Into Trait
 - Lifetimes
 - The Clone Trait
 - The Element Type
 - impl Trait inside variables of functions
+- The syntax for using lifetimes, impl's and generics in functions
+- The stack Iced widget

+  This can't be a full course on Rust.
+So before you move ahead read up on what you need to know in the documentation.
   A good starting point is the [Generic Types, Traits, and Lifetimes of the Rust book](https://doc.rust-lang.org/book/ch10-00-generics.html).
+  And reading one or more of the books I mentioned at the very beginning is essential.

 ### The Into Trait

-As with all things you first come accross, the first thing you should do is to go to the [Rust documentation](https://doc.rust-lang.org/std/convert/trait.Into.html), and just read.
+Even if you read books on Rust, when you come accross a new trait or function, the first thing you should do is to go to the [documentation](https://doc.rust-lang.org/std/convert/trait.Into.html), and just read.
+Idiomatic Rust always requires you to write documentation.
+Therefore most of Rust, especially popular crates are well-enough documented technically.

 ```rust
 pub trait Into<T>: Sized {